|

 fulfilling his demonic contract or extracting his revenge.

-based on the comics by Todd McFarlane, is exceedingly
+based on the very popular comic series by creator Todd

 morose, yet visually stunning (especially his red living cape).

-After the long wait, it was great to see an African-American super-(anti-)hero!
+Finally, after the long wait, it was great to see an African-American super-(anti-)hero.

 Todd McFarlane Ent.,